About

 Project Manager

-Danielle is a leader in her family and our community.
-She gets things done and brings Sḵwx̱wú7mesh stélmexw together.
-More than anything, she cares about this Nation and the next generation of Sḵwx̱wú7mesh People.
+Danielle is a proud Sḵwx̱wú7mesh Úxwumixw member and leader in her family and our community.
+She knows how to get things done and brings Sḵwx̱wú7mesh stélmexw together.
+More than anything, she cares about this Nation and the next generations of Sḵwx̱wú7mesh People.
 That’s why she’s managing the Constitution Project.
-In her own time, Danielle advocates for healthy lifestyles, spending time outdoors especially in our own territory, backyard gardening growing vegetables and flowers and admiring the frequent year round hummingbirds.
+Danielle has over 30 years of experience working for the Squamish Nation in various positions and departments and has established meaningful relationships with our Nation members near and far.

 Engagement Officer

-Rose is connected to her Sḵwx̱wú7mesh community across the Squamish Valley and the North Shore and has lots of community organizing experience.
 Rose wants to speak with and listen to other Sḵwx̱wú7mesh People about their thoughts and ideas about the Constitution Project and why it is so important for our Sḵwx̱wú7mesh Úxwumixw.
-In her own time, she enjoys time in front of her loom, weaving, spending time with her family and walking their new addition, a puppy called Bolt.

 Working Group